Organisation of the Proceedings in Construction Arbitrations: General Considerations and Special Issues

 The drafting of the award is indeed usually led by the president of the arbitral tribunal, who will present a first draft to the co-arbitrators.
 The co-arbitrators will then take turns reviewing and commenting on the draft.
 However, where one of the co-arbitrators is specialised either in certain legal or technical matters that are to be addressed in the award, it can make sense for that person to provide the first draft of the tribunal’s decision on those specific issues with which the co-arbitrator is more familiar.

-Pierre-Yves Gunter is a partner and Anya Marinkovich is a senior associate at Bär & Karrer.
+Pierre-Yves Gunter is a partner and Anya Marinkovich is a senior associate at Bär & Karrer Ltd.

-An initial case management conference is required under certain arbitration rules (see, e.g., Article 24 ICC Rules; Article 28.1 SCC Rules), and encouraged under others (see, e.g., Article 14.1 LCIA Rules).
-Such a meeting is advisable in all cases, even where not provided for in the applicable arbitration rules, as it allows the arbitral tribunal to become familiar with the parties and their counsel, to raise any preliminary issues, and to set up an organisational framework for the arbitration.
+An initial CMC is required under certain arbitration rules (see, e.g., Article 24 ICC Rules and Article 28.1 SCC Rules), and encouraged under others (see, e.g., Article 14.3 LCIA Rules).
+Such a meeting is advisable in all cases, even where not provided for in the applicable arbitration rules, as it allows the arbitral tribunal to become familiar with the parties and their counsel, to raise any preliminary issues and to set up an organisational framework for the arbitration.

 See, e.g., Article 19 ICC Rules.